Almost toric presentations of symplectic log Calabi-Yau pairs: Proof of the main results

 \begin{proof}[Proof of Theorem \ref{thm:main}]

-The pattern $\Gamma'$ and $\Gamma''$ give us a triangle packing problem in the following manner.
-Starting from the trapezoid $P_0$, one can extract a corner chopping pattern from the toric blowups in $\Gamma'$, which will give the polygon $P_1$ after corner chopping.
-The weights of triangle packing problem we put on the edges of $P_1$ is then determined by the non-toric blowups in $\Gamma''$: the maximum among the sizes of all non-toric blowups on the edge.\footnote{To be more rigorous, we require all the weights to be positive since otherwise the solution point may lie on the boundary of polygon.
-There might be some edges which don't admit non-toric blowup, in which case we take the weight on that edge to be a very small number $\ll \dd_i$ for all $i$'s.
-The following inequality estimates will still hold. } Note that another choice of the non-canonical $\Gamma'$ will give the same triangle packing problem since they are only differed by the blowup order.
+The blowup patterns $\Gamma_n$ and $\Gamma_t$ naturally give us a triangle packing problem in the following manner.
+Starting from the trapezoid $P_0$, one can derive a corner chopping pattern from the toric blowups in $\Gamma_t$.
+This process produces the Delzant polygon $P_1$ after the corner chopping.
+The weights of triangle packing problem assigned to the edges of $P_1$ are determined by the non-toric blowups in $\Gamma_n$; specifically, each weight is the maximum size among all non-toric blowups occurring on the corresponding edge.\footnote{For greater rigor, we require all weights to be positive; otherwise, the solution point may lie on the boundary of the Delzant polygon.
+Some edges may not admit non-toric blowups, in which case we assign a very small positive weight $a\ll \dd_i$ for all $i$'s.
+The subsequent inequality estimates remain valid under this convention. } Note that, although the non-toric blowup pattern $\Gamma_n$ is not canonical, any alternative choice differs only by the order of blowups and therefore yields the same triangle packing problem.

-Let's show these are solvable by checking the conditions of Lemma \ref{lemma:packing} (details are fully spelled out for the first case).
-Let $\dd_i,\dd_j$ be two distinguished blowup sizes introduced in section \ref{subsection:replace}.
-Remember we have the normalized reduced conditions on $(\dd_1,\dd_2,\cdots)$.